← Back to Screener

 Total debt / equity

-The data points to higher leverage relative to equity.
+The data points to market-like volatility, higher leverage relative to equity.

 Trading Data